How to Make Champagne Cake

 What better way to celebrate holidays and special occasions than with a bubbly champagne cake?

-Whether I’m celebrating Christmas, the New Year or a job well done, champagne is always welcome.
-It’s the ultimate celebratory drink (and it makes a great gift).
-However, it’s not always the time to pop open a bottle of bubbly.
-At my house, though, it’s always time for cake.
-So why not combine the special, festive feeling of a good glass of bubbles with the all-the-time appeal of a good dessert?
+Whether I’m celebrating Christmas, toasting the New Year or cheering a job well done, champagne is always welcome.
+It’s the ultimate celebratory drink.
+Why not combine the special, festive feeling of a glass of bubbles with the appeal of a good dessert?
 That’s right: It’s time for champagne cake!

 Champagne Cake Recipe